Jellyfish-AI/jf_agent/README.md

 The usage mode is provided to the agent via the `-m` argument.
 The value should be one of: `download_and_send`, `download_only`, `send_only`, `print_all_jira_fields`.
 If you don't provide a `-m` argument, the `download_and_send` mode is used.

-#### Providing YAML configuration file as volume mount
+#### Providing YAML configuration file as bind mount

-The YAML configuration file you've created should be provided to the container via a volume mount.
-The syntax for providing a volume mount is:
+The YAML configuration file you've created should be provided to the container via a bind mount.
+The syntax for providing a bind mount is:

 ```
--v host_path:container_path
+--mount type=bind,source=<host_path>,target=<container_path>
 ```

 The `host_path` should be the full path to where you've stored the YAML configuration file.
 The `container_path` must be `/home/jf_agent/config.yml`.